 A maximum of 200 Hours of Physical Activity and Sports Studies can be studied in Stage 5.
-You CAN NOT study both Physical Activity and sports Studies courses together. ie. You can not study Coaching and Sports Management and Sport and Fitness Studies together.
+You CAN NOT study both Physical and Sport Studies courses together. ie. You cannot study Coaching and Sports Management and Sport and Fitness studies together.

-PHYSICAL ACTIVITY & SPORTS STUDIES (PASS): SPORT & FITNESS STUDIES
+PHYSICAL ACTIVITY AND SPORTS STUDIES: SPORT & FITNESS STUDIES

-This course promotes learning about movement, games and fitness.
-It provides students with opportunities to develop their movement skills, analyse movement performance.
-Physical Activity and Sports Studies (PASS) is a course provides opportunities for students to develop and expand their knowledge, understanding skills in relation to sport and physical activity concepts that have been developed through PDHPE.
-The Sports Fitness course involves both theory and practical work and should only be chosen by students who are willing to contribute to all aspects of the course.
-Students will be given the opportunity to participate in a number of practical experiences and excursions to further their understanding of key concepts taught in the classroom.
-There will be modules throughout the common These include: Body systems and energy for physical activity; measurement and testing; nutrition and physical activity; lifestyle and recreation; issues in physical activity and sport.
+This course promotes learning about movement, fitness.
+It provides students with and opportunities develop their movement skills, analyse movement performance, identify and treat sports injuries and safely manipulate equipment used in exercise.
+Physical Activity and Sports Studies (PASS) is a course that provides opportunities for students to develop and expand their knowledge, understanding and skills in relation to sport and physical activity concepts that have been developed through PDHPE.
+The course has the capacity to be delivered into two focus streams - the Individual Sports Program (ISP) and Targeted Sports Program (TSP).
+The course is for students who like participate in sporting activities that can be individualised.
+There will be a focus on athletics, aquatics, outdoor education and personal training programs to help all students work towards their potential.
+The TSP course is for students who participate in team sports including Rugby League/Union, Netball/Basketball, and Football/ with participation. an emphasis on improvement and coaching.
+PASS involves both theory and practical work and should only be chosen by students who are willing to contribute to all aspects of the course.
+Students will be given the opportunity to participate in a number of practical experiences and excursions further their understanding of key concepts taught in the classroom.
+There will be common modules throughout the course.
+These include: Body systems and energy for physical activity; measurement and testing; nutrition and physical activity; lifestyle and recreation; coaching; issues in physical activity and sport.